tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 right after desugaring, the phase which generates Core from the abstract syntax tree of a Haskell program.

-Quasiquotations dissapear from the abstract syntax tree when Template Haskell is executed.
+Quasiquotations disapear from the abstract syntax tree when Template Haskell is executed.
 This happens well before the plugin passes.
 In order to enable the plugin to find the location of the quasiquotations, the quasiquoter can insert some artificial